chloealbright/DevHiveMind/Companies/Financial Markets/Trading Order of Operations.md

 ---
 tags:
+  - market
+  - finance
+  - economics
 author:
-Comments:
+  - jacgit18
+  - chatgpt
+Comments: This documentation discusses the order to process to do when buying stocks.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-03-04
 Relates:
 ---
 1. **Annual Reports:**